burczyk/SwiftTeamSelect/README.md

 func calculateZIndexesForPlayers()
 ```

-calculates them in increasingly from 0 to centerPlayer and then backwards.
+calculates them increasingly from 0 to centerPlayer and then backwards.
 In the beginning we start e.g. with zIndexes: `[0,1,2,3,2,1,0]`.
 If we move center player to the left they become `[0,1,2,1,0,-1,-2]` and centerPlayer is still on top and it can cover it's neighbours when dragged.

 #### Scrolling